-100 US Soldiers Arrive in Nigeria, Their Location Spotted
+100 US Soldiers Arrive Nigeria, Their Location Spotted

-100 US Soldiers Arrive in Nigeria, Their Location Spotted
+100 US Soldiers Arrive Nigeria, Their Location Spotted

 The Defence Headquarters (DHQ) has announced the arrival of about 100 military personnel from the United States to Nigeria to support the Armed Forces of Nigeria.
-They landed at the Bauchi Airfield.
+It was gathered that they landed at the Bauchi Airfield.

-Director of Defence Information, Major General Samaila Uba, in a statement on Monday, February 16, said the US soldiers will offer training and intelligence-sharing operations with the Nigerian military.
+The director of defence information, Major General Samaila Uba, in a statement on Monday, February 16, 2026, said the US soldiers will offer training and intelligence-sharing operations with the Nigerian military.

-The Defence Headquarters has announced that about 100 soldiers of the United States have arrived in Nigeria to train and share intelligence details with Nigerian military personnel.
+President Bola Tinubu's government gets support from the US-led Donald Trump as 100 soldiers of the United States arrive in Nigeria to train and share intelligence details with Nigerian military personnel.

-Defence Headquarters announces the arrival of 100 US soldiers Photo Credit: @officialABAT, @readDonaldTrump
+Defence Headquarters announces arrival of 100 US soldiers as President Bola Tinubu's govt receives support from Donald Trump to tackle insecurity.
+Photo Credit: @officialABAT, @readDonaldTrump

 Source: Twitter